As I get so many questions about this subject, I finally wrote this summary.

 with many details like speed etc. Also devices like the UK SkyEcho II can only be detected with

 a 1090 MHz receiver.
-For collision avoidance their use is still very limited unless more
+For collision avoidance their use is still limited but more and more

-aircraft get equipped but the receivers are very low cost.
-If it is cheap personally I would get
+aircraft get equipped and the receivers are very low cost.

-PilotAware and 978 MHz ADS-B are basically not used where I fly but might become relevant some day.
+PilotAware and 978 MHz ADS-B are not really used where I fly but might become relevant some day.